Cybersecurity is one of the fastest-growing occupations in the United States, and it appears to be growing at a breakneck pace.

 For example, if you want to work at a big business where legal issues might arise (and they do), having this type of degree will help you stand out from the pack.

 It has been reported that at Google: “The one educational background that positively correlates to successful applicants is a Juris Doctor (JD) – Law Degree”.

-A cyber legal education will provide you a number of advantages, including:
+A cyber legal education will provide you with a number of advantages, including:

 More & high paying job opportunities

 If you obtain a higher-level cybersecurity law degree than an undergraduate program, you will have a wider range of employment possibilities.